morgan-redgrove/portfolio-news-api/README.md

 Unit and end-to-end testing for this project is handled using the Jest testing framework.
 All required unit tests are collected into `utils.test.js`, whilst e-2-e tests can be found in `app.tests.js`.
 These can be ran in the terminal using npm:

 ```shell
 $ npm test utils.test
 $ npm test app.test
 ```

+## :lock: Security

+All stored user passwords are encrypted with the blowfish cypher utilising `bcrypt.js` for utility functions and `pgcrypto` on the database.
+Caution however is advised when submitting a username and password, this API is intended for educational and demonstration purposes only.

 ## :clipboard: Dependencies